rust-unofficial/too-many-lists/src/first-layout.md

 >
 > It wouldn't work.
 This is because the size of a List depends on how many elements are in the list, and so we don't know how much memory to allocate for a Cons.
 By introducing a Box, which has a defined size, we know how big Cons needs to be.

 Wow, uh.
 That is perhaps the most relevant and helpful documentation I have ever seen.
 Literally the first thing in the documentation is *exactly what we're trying to write, why it didn't work, and how to fix it*.

-Dang, yo.
-Docs.
+Dang, docs rule.

 Ok, let's do that: